Design Your Home

-Home » Design Ideas & Inspirations » 14 Stunning Staircase Design Ideas and Types
+Learn » Design Ideas & Inspirations » 15 Stunning Staircase Design Ideas and Types

 The fundamental aspect found in buildings enabling access comes in different types of staircase designs and tastes.
-Some are a sight to behold.
+Some types of staircases are a sight to behold, and with the use of home design software, it’s easier than ever to visualize and customize them.
 Others are as basic as their sole use, designed to bridge a large vertical distance by dividing it into smaller vertical distances known as steps.
-In the ancient days, stairs were made for several reasons, some were to protect the community from attacks made as a form of a burglar alarm.
+In the ancient days, stairs were made for several reasons; some were to protect the community from attacks, serving as a form of a burglar alarm.

 The unexpected change of straight flight stairs from the burglar alarm would deceive the robbers causing them to trip in the darkness and alerting the guards.
 Architects have articulated the art of making masterpieces converting dull houses to lively ones, offices, and museums.
 One’s taste, space, and financial resources are the determinants of the types of stairs one wants.